 It’s interesting to look back in the past and view the journey in which I now reside.
 Life is unbelievably good.
 God is unbelievably great.

-In 2011, I was offered an opportunity to have a book published, which consisted of a handful of my blog posts from Huster’s Notebook.
-The articles below made the cut as these were fan favorites.
+In 2011, I was offered an opportunity to have a book published.
+The contents of the book consisted of a handful of my blog posts from Huster’s Notebook.
+All of the articles that made the book are below, as well as a few additional fan favorites.

 – Jk, 2019